hyperjumptech/react-native-confetti/README.md

 # Getting Started
 ## Dependencies
 To be able to dynamically enabling confetti or change the character, your react native app must:
-1. Install [react-native-firebase](https://rnfirebase.io/) (the Core modeule and Remote Ronfig module)
+1. Install [react-native-firebase](https://rnfirebase.io/) (the Core module and Remote Config module)
 2. Set up your app to use Firebase
 3. Create 5 parameters with value of string in your project's remote config: